Landlord Lawyers

 At Toepler at Law, we know that being a landlord is a lot harder than most people think.
 It can be easy to forget that just like your tenants, you also have legal rights.
 If you’re dealing with property damage that goes beyond normal wear and tear, we may be able to help you.

-Types of Property Damage
+Types of property Demage

 If you weren’t there to see the damage happen, it can be tricky differentiating a totally normal occurrence from a weird accident or spiteful behavior.
 Here are some examples of each type of property damage: